What are Stock Analyst Ratings?

 Stock Analyst Ratings Explained

 The most confusing aspect of stock analyst ratings is the terminology.
 Many people ignore ratings because they cannot understand the terms.
 The first step to using the ratings is to understand the terms the analysts use.
 To help you better understand stock analysts’ ratings, we will decipher some of the terms they use.
+The confusing way rating agencies use their jargon has caused some to say it causes a fear of missing out.

 What is a Buy Rating in Stocks?

-A buy rating is an analyst’s recommendation to buy a stock.
+A Buy rating is an analyst’s recommendation to buy a stock.
 Analysts will issue a buy rating when a stock displays certain criteria.
 Value analysts will recommend a stock if it falls to a certain price, for instance.
 Growth analysts will issue a buy rating if a stock’s share price doubles and looks to rise higher.

 Some analysts will use euphemisms such as “strong-buy” and “on the recommended list” instead of the term buy rating.
 The financial media will publicize buy ratings from well-known analysts or major financial institutions.